Should I stop using passwords?

 Why would anyone want to hack me?

 The simple truth is that we are all stepping stones to someone else in the organization.
 No cog is too small to turn a bigger cog.
-Just ask MGM Resorts after their latest attack.
+Just ask MGM Resorts.